-Symptoms consistent with narcolepsy have occurred during use of orexin receptor antagonists including lemborexant and suvorexant.
+Symptoms consistent with narcolepsy have occurred during use of orexin receptor antagonists including lemborexant, suvorexant, and daridorexant.
 Symptoms include sleep paralysis (an inability to move or speak for up to several minutes during sleep-wake transitions), hypnagogic/hypnopompic hallucinations (vivid and disturbing perceptions when falling asleep or waking up), and cataplexy-like symptoms (periods of leg weakness lasting from seconds to a few minutes).
 Prescribers should explain the nature of these events to patients prior to prescribing orexin receptor antagonists.

 Immediately evaluate patients with suicidal ideation or any new behavioral changes.
 A variety of abnormal thinking and behavioral changes have been reported with the use of sedative/hypnotics.
 These changes have included decreased inhibition, aggressiveness, bizarre behavior, agitation, hallucinations, and depersonalization.
 Amnesia and other neuropsychiatric symptoms may occur unpredictably.
 Worsening of pre-existing depression, suicidal ideation, and completed suicides have occurred in association with the use of sedative-hypnotics.
 The exact incidences among various sedative products are unknown; however, patients should be informed of the risks prior to receiving any medication from this class.
 Sedative-hypnotics should be prescribed in the smallest quantity consistent with good patient management to reduce the risk of overdose.

-Alternatives to zolpidem, zaleplon, eszopiclone, lemborexant, and suvorexant should be considered in patients with a history of substance abuse since these agents are controlled substances with the potential for abuse and dependence.
+Alternatives to zolpidem, zaleplon, eszopiclone, lemborexant, suvorexant, and daridorexant should be considered in patients with a history of substance abuse since these agents are controlled substances with the potential for abuse and dependence.
 There are postmarketing reports of abuse, dependence, and withdrawal with administration of zolpidem, zaleplon and eszopiclone.
 If therapy with these drugs is continued for more than 2 weeks, the possibility of a withdrawal syndrome should be considered and abrupt discontinuation of therapy avoided.
 Because of the potential for dependence, close monitoring is recommended.
 In an abuse liability study of recreational polydrug users, suvorexant produced similar subjective measures of abuse liability (e.g., drug liking) as zolpidem.
 In an abuse potential study of recreational sedative abusers receiving lemborexant doses of 10 mg to 30 mg, lemborexant produced similar subjective measures of abuse liability (e.g., drug liking) as zolpidem 30 mg and suvorexant 40 mg and a statistically greater response than the placebo group.
-Prolonged use of suvorexant and lemborexant did not result in physical dependence and there were no reported withdrawal symptoms after discontinuation of the drugs.
+A similar study conducted with daridorexant doses of 50 mg, 100 mg, and 150 mg found increased ratings of drug liking compared to placebo at the 50 mg dose and ratings of drug liking at higher doses (100 mg and 150 mg) that were similar to ratings seen with zolpidem 30 mg and suvorexant 150 mg.
+Prolonged use of suvorexant, lemborexant, and daridorexant did not result in physical dependence and there were no reported withdrawal symptoms after discontinuation of the drugs.
 Conditions that may increase the risk for prescription sedative abuse include prolonged use, a history of drug abuse or alcoholism, use of higher than recommended doses, or coadministration of the prescribed sedative with alcohol or other abused drugs.

 Concomitant administration of sedative-hypnotics with other drugs having CNS depressant properties (e.g., psychotropics, anticonvulsants, antihistamines, narcotic analgesics, anesthetics, ethanol) is expected to produce additive CNS depressant effects and may lead to psychomotor impairment or respiratory depression.
 Patients should be advised not to take these medications with alcohol.
 Patients should not take other hypnotic agents or non-prescription/dietary supplement sleep aids concurrently.
 Patients should also be encouraged to confine their activities to those necessary to prepare for bed after taking their hypnotic agent.
 Some agents may also cause pharmacokinetic interactions; for example, doxepin increases concentrations of ramelteon and patients should be closely monitored if these medications are used concurrently.